n30tri8/language_discovery_pruning/README.md

 The code has been significantly adapted and streamlined for our specific experiments, removing unused components and simplifying the evaluation pipeline.

 ## License 📜
-This project is licensed under the MIT License - see the `LICENSE`file for details
+This project is licensed under the MIT License - see the `LICENSE`file for detail